-"My classes have taught me SO much, and have been able to teach me so much more about my future career/field."
+"My classes have taught me so much, and have been able to teach me so much more about my future career/field."

 The bachelor’s degree in Psychology focuses on the understanding of human behavior through classic theories, relevant research, with a synthesis of the two through a Christian world view.
-Students will take fundamental courses (general psychology, human development, statistics and research, personality and abnormal, physiological, and history and systems of psychology, etc…) taught by Christian faculty.
+Students will take fundamental courses (general psychology, human development, statistics and research, personality and abnormal, physiological, and history and systems of psychology, etc) taught by Christian faculty.
 This foundation will prepare the student for the world of work and/or graduate school.
 Students will take classes from academicians with clinical and research experience.

 What our students say

 "I changed my major to Psychology, and my academic life has been much much happier.
 I now feel a call to become a therapist to kids who have divorced parents, as well as women and children who have been victims of sexual abuse and sex trafficking.
-My classes have taught me SO much, and have been able to teach me so much more about my future career/field.
+My classes have taught me so much, and have been able to teach me so much more about my future career/field.
 However, it is thanks to my incredible professors that I have been able to learn the most, because of their first-hand experience as actual mental health practitioners and psychotherapists."

-MMFT, 2004 Trevecca Nazarene University
+- MMFT, Trevecca Nazarene University, 2004

-PhD, 2011 Trevecca Nazarene University
+- PhD, Trevecca Nazarene University, 2011